Our unique analysis of the bills Bryant sponsored and cosponsored provides insight into his position in the House of Representatives.

 - H.R.
 4750 (106th): Children’s Day Care Health and Safety Improvement Act

 View All » (including bills from previous years)

 From Jan 1995 to Nov 2002, Bryant missed 100 of 4,737 roll call votes, which is 2.1%.
-This is better than the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
+This is on par with the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
 The chart below reports missed votes over time.